Unit F, Liner’s Industrial Estate, Pitt Road, Southampton

 The Future

-We’re always on the lookout for new members, so if you live in Hampshire, UK around the south coast, near Southampton, New Forest or Portsmouth regions then drop in and say “Hi.”
+We’re always looking for new members, so if you live in Hampshire, UK, around the south coast, near Southampton, the New Forest, or Portsmouth regions, drop in and say “Hi.”
 Our opening times and location are on our visiting page.
-We’re always interested in receiving donations, hosting tools you don’t use so often (you can lend us things and we’ll look after them!) hosting groups, or just making useful contacts!
+We’re always interested in receiving donations, hosting tools you don’t use so often (you can lend us things and we’ll look after them!), hosting groups, or just making useful contacts!
 Fancy chatting with us?
-We’re on slack.
+We’re on Slack.